 Each person who enters a facility is assessed as to their financial circumstances and their care needs, and that will determine the services they receive and how much they have to pay.

-Currently, aged care also features a variety of entities, which have discrete roles in regulating various aspects of aged care including the following services.
+Currently, aged care also features a variety of entities, which have discrete roles in regulating various aspects of aged care.

 Through Centrelink, the department assesses all residents’ financial circumstances and sets the fees required to be paid by residents in aged care.

 It provides additional assistance to veterans in aged care.

 Aged Care Quality and Safety Commissioner